casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

 }
 ```

-Run the above codes and the console will display the following message.
+Run the above code, and the console will display the following message.

 ```text
 Visit this URL To Authenticate: